thiscantbeserious/llm-search-agent/README.md

 Performs an agent‑driven web search, that can be used both for the user as well as provide a knowdlege base for LLMs to provide answers that are not accessible trough sheer training alone.

 This tool was created because I was frustrated with the quality of current attempts of a "web-search" in the LLM sector (not just, but especially looking at Open-Source).
-It aims to generate a better web search experience to provide a better knowledge base for LLMs to generate their answers.

 For example when you search for a specific package in Python, or even better provide a direct link it should be able to scan that link and follow it properly with specific agents that properly extract information from git-repos or documentation, not just randomly google stuff.
 Furthermore it should answer just as intended in the prompt, not just random informations that make non sense.